reefactor/brainfood_reference/README.md

 > Inspiration is for amateurs while the rest of us just show up and get to work
 > -- Chuck Close

+> Daily progress. — Make at least one definite move daily toward your goal.
+> The three keys to success. — Persistence, persistence, and persistence.
+The Power can be created and maintained through daily practice — continuous effort.
+The spirit of the individual is determined by his dominating thought habits.
+> Take inventory of everyone with whom you have contact.
+> Thoughts are things.
+> The intangible represents the real power of the universe.
+It is the seed of the tangible.
+> Faith is a state of mind that can be conditioned through self-discipline.
+Faith will accomplish.
+> Faith makes it possible to achieve that which man's mind can conceive and believe.
+> Possession of anything begins in the mind.
+> -- Part 6 "Beyond System — The Ultimate Source of Jeet Kune Do" Jeet Kune Do: Bruce Lee's Commentaries on the Martial Way (1997) edited by John Little

 Amateurs have a goal.
 [Professionals have a process](https://fs.blog/2017/06/habits-vs-goals/).